yuelinxin/yuelinxin/README.md

     -->
 #### Biography 🚀
 > Hi there 👋, I'm **Yuelin Xin**.
-> Currently an undergrad-level computer scientist at [University of Leeds](https://www.leeds.ac.uk/).
+> Currently an undergrad-level AI/ML scientist at [University of Leeds](https://www.leeds.ac.uk/).
 > Also the co-founder and research fellow at [Miracle Factory](https://miraclefactory.co/), an AI development and research community.

 #### Current Field of Interest 📓